inspr/core-legacy/docs/authentication.md

 ### Validation

-The validation process used on inspr is aligned with most modern systems, the Jason Web Token, which must be provided on the request's header using the "Authorization" key, caries a payload of informations including a set of scopes, each one associated with a list of permissions that define what actions the token's bearer can perform per scope.
+The validation process used on inspr is aligned with most modern systems, the Json Web Token, which must be provided on the request's header using the "Authorization" key, caries a payload of informations including a set of scopes, each one associated with a list of permissions that define what actions the token's bearer can perform per scope.
 Every time the system receives a request the token's signature is validated using the public key to guarantee Authenticity and Integrity.
 Once validated, the token payload is verified to assure that the user can perform the request action on the target scope.

 ### Refresh